00010001/corridors/readme.md

 ## Usage

-After downloading your copy I suggest using command line to play this game, if you like you can also run it from IDE from main method in App.class
+After downloading your copy I suggest using command line to play this game, if you like you can also run it from IDE from main method in App class

 ```java
 gradlew clean build